It is important to know what can affect your fiddle leaf fig. Learn more about seasonal changes that can hurt your fiddle leaf fig.

 Be mindful of the quality of light in your fiddle’s window.
 If you notice the sun shifting so that it shines directly in the window (this especially happens with south-facing windows in the northern hemisphere and northern facing windows in the southern hemisphere) you may need to move the plant.

 Conversely, if the sun shifts away from a window, watch your plant for signs that it’s not getting enough light.

 If this seems to be the case, you may want to supplement with a grow light during the darker months.

-One of the most noticeable seasonal changes is shifting temperatures.
+One of the most noticeable seasonal changes that can hurt your fiddle leaf fig is shifting temperatures.

 In the spring, temperatures get warmer and fiddles are usually happy.
 The real challenge comes in the fall when temperatures drop!
 Fiddle leaf figs are tropical plants and prefer warm temperatures no lower than 55 degrees fahrenheit at night.
 If you have outdoor fiddles, you’ll need to bring them in at night once temperatures drop.

 If you live in a cold climate, you might also experience lower temperatures in your home during the fall and winter.
 This can reduce your fiddle’s need for water, so keep a close eye on the moisture level of the soil.
 If you notice that the soil takes longer than usual to dry out, scale back on the amount of water you give your fiddle, but keep the same schedule.